-Day 8: Wednesday 3 June, Winchester - Hospital of St. Cross - Amesbury - Bath
+Day 8: Sunday 14 September, Winchester - Hospital of St. Cross - Amesbury - Bath

+- Morning at leisure

 - Cathedral of Winchester

 - Hospital of St. Cross, Winchester

-- Pre-dinner drink at the Canary Gin Bar

-After breakfast, we visit Winchester's Cathedral; Jane Austen is buried here and we will visit her grave.
+Following a morning at leisure we visit Winchester's Cathedral; Jane Austen is buried here and we will visit her grave.